kevfev/AutomanPy/src/main/pyautoman/README.md

 Alternaltively, you can run `./buildproject.sh` located in the root directory, to do the steps outlined above.

 ### How to Install
-To install this package without building, use pip install to install the tarball in the directory PyAutoMan/src/main/pyautoman/dist/
+To install this package without building, use pip install to install the tarball in the directory PyAutoMan/src/main/pyautoman/dist/.
+There are currently multiple development versions, current latest version is pyautoman-0.2.0.dev0.
 ```
-pip install pyautoman-0.1.0.dev0.tar.gz
+pip install pyautoman-0.2.0.dev0.tar.gz
 ```

 ### How to Use